microsoft/azurelinux/toolkit/docs/building/building.md

 ### Working on Packages

 The build system will attempt to minimize rebuilds, but sometimes it is useful to force packages to rebuild, or ignore missing packages.
-Say you want to iterate on the `nano` package, but the `ncurses-devel` package is broken (`ncurses-devel` is a dependency of `nano`)...
+Say, you want to iterate on the `nano` package, but the `ncurses-devel` package is broken (`ncurses-devel` is a dependency of `nano`)...

 #### DOWNLOAD_SRPMS